Last updated: August 12, 2024

 HELOCs work similar to credit cards — the lender gives you access to a credit limit, and you can draw from that credit limit whenever you like.
 Unlike a credit card, the limit issued to you through a HELOC is dependent upon the equity you have in your home and your lender’s loan limits.

 You’re not required to disclose what the funds will be used for, and there are no stipulations saying what the funds can or cannot be used for.
-Also, as a variable-rate loan, HELOCs let homeowners take advantage of lower starting interest rates than you’d typically find with credit cards, personal loans, or similar loans.
+Also, as a variable-rate loan, HELOCs could let homeowners take advantage of lower starting interest rates than you’d typically find with credit cards, personal loans, or similar loans.

 Pros of a HELOC